Is It Hard to Become a Lineman?

 The short answer is that any able-bodied person can become a lineman.
 If you can climb poles and want to work with electrical power lines, then becoming a lineman may be a good career path.

-What Does a Lineman Do?
+What Is a Lineman & What Do They Do?

 Linemen install and repair electrical power systems and telecommunication cables.
 According to the U.S. Bureau of Labor Statistics, linemen do the following: